nus-cs2103-AY2122S1/ip/docs/README.md

 Now you have 3 task(s) in the list.
 ```

-### `find <keyword>` - Finds all tasks that contain the keyword
+### Find: `find <keyword>`

-Find tasks that contain the keyword.
+Find tasks that contain the keyword in the task description.
 They will be displayed in a list format.

 Example usage: